 Colloids exhibit unique kinetic properties due to the small size of the dispersed particles.
 The motion of these particles is influenced by random collisions with molecules of the continuous phase.
-The most significant kinetic property is Brownian motion:
+The most significant kinetic property is provides evidence for the existence of molecules in the continuous phase & is more pronounced in smaller particles.
+Brownian motion decreases as the temperature decreases or the viscosity of the medium increases.